mattpardee/github-pr-activity/README.md

 # Github PR activity

-This tool generates reports of the PRs a member of your organization has been authoring and collaborating on.
-You can specify the org, user and how many days you want to pull data from.
+This tool generates activity reports of the PRs for members of your organization.

-It can also "compare" against other user activity in the same run if you want to see how a certain team member compares to other members of the team.
+You can specify the org, username(s) and how many days you want to pull data from.

 ## Installation